Welcome to the Border Group Parish Council website.

 BGPC usually meets on the third Tuesday of the month, but it doesn’t meet every month.
 You are more than welcome to attend meetings.
 Details will be published in Meetings & Agendas.

-The next meeting of the Parish Council will take place at Brampton Bryan Parish Hall on Tuesday 19th November 2019 at 7.30pm.
+The next meeting of the Parish Council will take place at Lingen Village Hall on Tuesday 21st January 2020 at 7.30pm.
+NO meeting in December

 Border Group gets its SID ( Speed Indicator Device)!!